likicv/usysml-test-cases/README.md

 | v0.01 | package, part, part def, //-type comments | 8 Test Cases |
 | v0.02 | +attribute, +attribute def | None yet |
 | v0.03 | +redefines, +subsets, +specializes | None yet |

+The following references have been used for this work:
+- Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)
+- OMG Systems Modeling Language (SysML) (‘2-OMG_Systems_Modeling_Language.pdf’)
+- [SysMLv2 Pilot Implementation Prototype] (https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation)
+- Sanford Friedental, “Introduction to the SysML v2 Language Graphical Notation”, Release: 2021-05-21
+- Model Driven Solutions, Inc. “Introduction to the SysML v2 Language Textual Notation”, Release: 2021-05

+Henceforth the test cases derived from this work will be referd to as “uSysML Test Cases”.
+This document is a “living document” that is being developed and maintained by the uSysML team.

 # Installation